shyd/STM32CubeF4/Projects/STM32446E-Nucleo/Examples/GPIO/GPIO_IOToggle/readme.txt

 @par Example Description

-This example describes how to toggle GPIO.
-On STM32F4xx-Nucleo, PA05 GPIO pin is linked to LED2 - Green.
+This example describes how to configure and use GPIOs through the HAL API.

+On STM32F4xx-Nucleo, PA05
+GPIO pin is linked to LED2 - Green.
 Main function configures GPIO in output pushpull mode, then in while loop, HAL toggle pin function is called.